-OSHA’s Safe + Sound Campaign is a nationwide opportunity to raise awareness and understanding of the value of proactive occupational safety and health (OSH) programs in all workplaces.
-This year, Safe + Sound Week begins Aug.
-13 and is the culmination of the larger campaign, when we celebrate safety professionals and volunteers for their contributions to protecting American workers.
+OSHA’s Safe + Sound Week is a nationwide campaign to raise awareness and understanding of the value of proactive occupational safety and health (OSH) programs in all workplaces.
+Safe + Sound is a year-round campaign to encourage every workplace to have a safety and health program.

 Why Participate in Safe + Sound Week?